 If you are entitled to receive a lump sum benefit, you can choose to set up a Super Savings Income account, if you qualify under the preservation rules.
-You may be able to either set up a Retirement Income account or a Transition to Retirement Income account to receive a regular income, depending on your age and circumstances.
+You may be able to either set up a Retirement income account or a Transition to retirement income account, depending on your age and circumstances to receive a regular income.